-Full details of the Council's Constitution can be found on the Council web site www.brentwood.gov.uk and the terms and references and the delegation of functions of the Licensing Committee are described in full.

-In respect of responsibilities under the Licensing Act 2003, the Council has delegated all aspects of licensing under the Act, other than the approval and publishing of a Licensing Policy Statement that will be approved by a full Council.

-The Council will establish one or more panels, each consisting of three members of the Licensing Committee to deal with matters relating to licence for activities in accordance with any regulations made under the Licensing Act 2003.
+- Full details of the Council's Constitution can be found on the Council web site www.brentwood.gov.uk and the terms and references and the delegation of functions of the Licensing Committee are described in full. - In respect of responsibilities under the Licensing Act 2003, the Council has delegated all aspects of licensing under the Act, other than the approval and publishing of a Licensing Policy Statement that will be approved by a full Council. - The Council will establish one or more panels, each consisting of three members of the Licensing Committee and Chaired by either the Chairman or Vice Chairman of the Licensing Committee to deal with matters relating to licence for activities in accordance with any regulations made under the Licensing Act 2003.